 How Effective Is Therapy for ADHD?

 The most effective way of treating ADHD in adults seems to be a mix of medication, skill development, and counseling.
-In research studies, adults with ADHD who receive both medication and behavioral therapy are better able to control their symptoms than those who receive only medication.
+In

 Self-esteem and organizational abilities also tend to advance.
 Patients with ADHD who receive therapy can better cope with stress, learn how to deal with their symptoms, and focus on their abilities.
 Therapy may significantly improve your quality of life, whether it’s learning how to manage activities, control urges, or learn to accept and appreciate yourself.
 Therefore, treatment for ADHD aids in teaching new habits and teaching patients how to regularly practice them over time until they become natural and easy.